chronologic-org/Hacklahoma/README.md

 # Hacklahoma 2025 Project

-A web application built for Hacklahoma 2025 using React frontend and Python/LangGraph backend with MongoDB database.
+A web application built for Hacklahoma 2025 using React frontend and Python/LangGraph backend using GenAI.

 ## Project Structure